loveencounterflow/interlex/README.md

 * **`fit`** (`null`): What to match at the current position of the source; see [Token Matchers](#token-matchers).
 * **`jump`** (`null`): Which level to jump to when token matches; see [Token Jumps](#token-jumps).
+* **`emit`** (`true`): When set to `false`, lexemes produced by the token will not be emitted; this os intended to be used mainly with zero-length-matching jump tokens that don't consume any text and are only there to start or finish a given level, something that will also be indicated by jump signals.
+Tokens that are declared with `{ emit: false, }` are called 'ghost' tokens.
 * **`merge`** (`false`):
   * When set to `true`, will merge contiguous lexemes resulting from this token into a single one.
 Simplest
     example: a token declared as `{ name: 'number', fit: /[0-9]/, }` will match single Arabic digits, so